 Top 10 Places to Visit in Cusco Peru

-Since Cusco was the capital of the Inca Empire, the pre-columbian city had an incredible infrastructure, with residential, ceremonial, administrative and public sectors arranged in the shape of a cougar.
+Since Cusco was the capital of the Inca Empire, the pre-Columbian city had an incredible infrastructure, with residential, ceremonial, administrative, and public sectors arranged in the shape of a cougar.
+Unfortunately, most of these Inca buildings were entirely destroyed, while others remain as the foundations that hold the current colonial constructions.

-For that reason, the Historic Center of Cusco has an authentic architecture, with both eras harmonically combined into the most visually and historically striking old town of Peru.
+And even though Cusco has been incredibly damaged by several earthquakes, the Inca structures were the ones that have withstood until the current date.
+For that reason, the Cusco historic center has authentic architecture, with both eras harmonically combined into the most visually and historically striking old town in Peru.

 Luckily for you, we have gathered 10 of the most important attractions within the city so you can plan the perfect travel itinerary!

-1. Visit Plaza de Armas
+1|Visit Plaza de Armas

+As we mentioned above, the Inca Cusco city was distributed to resemble the shape of a cougar, and the Plaza de Armas was designated as its heart.
 During the Inca Empire, it was known as “Huacaypata” a ceremonial center intended for the worship of the dead and it was twice the size it is today.

 The palaces for the most renowned Inca rulers were built in its surroundings.
 However, during the colonization process, the Spaniards built churches, houses, and administrative centers on top of these ancient structures.

 Currently, religious festivities are celebrated every year in Plaza de Armas, as it was during the Inca and Colonial era.
-The famous main square is considered as one of Cusco’s treasures due to its authentic urban scenery where the modern and ancient worlds collide.
+The famous main square is considered one of Cusco’s treasures due to its authentic urban scenery where the modern and ancient worlds collide.

 Nowadays, the Plaza de Armas is surrounded by imposing religious buildings and other inca-colonial constructions that you should not forget to visit.

-2. Discover the Coricancha Temple
+2|Discover the Coricancha Temple

 The Qoricancha temple is one of the perfect examples of the Inca and Colonial fusion.
-Currently, this site remains as a paid tourist attraction and you can visit it with our exclusive tour through Cusco’s principal archeological sites.
+Currently, this site remains a paid tourist attraction and you can visit it with our exclusive tour through Cusco’s principal archeological sites.

-3. Explore the San Blas Neighborhood
+3|Explore the San Blas Neighborhood

 If you’re in Cusco, the San Blas neighborhood is one of the attractions within the historic center that you definitely can’t miss.
 This is the oldest barrio in Cusco and comprises a beautiful colonial architecture with cobbled stone streets from edge to edge.